Kitsune: Familiar spirits

-There are families that tell of protective fox spirits, and in certain regions, possession by a kuda-gitsune, osaki, yako, and hito-gitsune are also called kitsunetsuki.
+There are families that tell of protective fox spirits, and in certain regions, possessions by a kuda-gitsune, osaki, yako, or hito-gitsune are also called kitsunetsuki.
 These families are said to have been able to use their fox to gain fortune, but marriage into such a family was considered forbidden as it would enlarge the family.
 They were also said to be able to bring about illness and curse the possessions, crops, and livestock of enemies.
 This caused them to be considered taboo by the other families, which led to societal problems.

 The great amount of faith given to foxes can be seen in how, as a result of the Inari belief where foxes were believed to be Inari no Kami or its servant, they were employed in practices of dakini-ten by mikkyō and shugendō practitioners and in the oracles of miko; the customs related to kitsunetsuki can be seen as having developed in such a religious background.